SouthFACT/landsatfact_usgs_json_api/README.md

 idleTimeoutMillis: 10000
 max: 10
 ```

 ### 3. USGS
 #### config.yaml
-located in the directory: ./lib/usgs_api/
+* located in the directory: ./lib/usgs_api/
-name: config.yaml
+* name: config.yaml
-note: requires machine to machine access contact usgs to get this access.
+* note: requires machine to machine access contact usgs to get this access.
+* this is not in github because it contains sensitive information so you will have to create this yourself

 Change the following to match your system
 * download_directory